 The Board expects to continue its discussion on the methods of accounting for transactions within the scope of the project at future meetings.

 The Board met on 22 February 2018 to receive an update on its research programme since the September 2017 meeting.
-(Information on the Board’s work plan, including its research programme, is available here.)
+(Information on the Board's research projects is available in the work plan, and research pipeline projects can be found here.)

 During the discussion, the Board reviewed its research pipeline.
 Projects in the pipeline are not on the work plan.
 However, before the next Agenda Consultation (due in 2021), the Board expects to complete a significant proportion of the research needed for each project, though not necessarily to complete all of them.
 The Board decided that in the next few months the staff should aim to: